Forecasting Characteristic 3D Poses of Human Actions: Autoregressive Joint Prediction

-We formulate our joint prediction for characteristic pose forecasting in an autoregressive fashion, in order to effectively model the interdependencies between pose joints; since we predict heatmaps for each pose joint location, and the joint locations are not independent of each other, we cannot simply independently sample from each joint probability heatmap.
-Figure \ref{fig:sampling_comparison} visualizes an example of pose inconsistencies caused by independent joint sampling.
+Given a set of heatmaps for each pose joint location, the next step is to predict specific joint locations.
+Since they are not independent of one another, we cannot simply sample joint locations from each heatmap independently.
+Instead, we must model the interdependencies between pose joints.

-Thus, we model the joint distribution of pose joints autoregressively, as visualized in Figure \ref{fig:autoregression}: we first predict end effector joints, followed by other body joints.
+To do this, we model the joint distribution of pose joints autoregressively, as visualized in Fig. \ref{fig:autoregression}: we first predict end effector joints, followed by other body joints.
 For our experiments, we find that the right and left hands tend to have a large variability, so we first predict the right hand, then the left hand conditioned on the right hand location, followed by the rest of the body joints.
-To sample from a joint heatmap prediction, we first sample local maxima in the heatmap, followed by random sampling of the heatmap as a probability distribution.
+Empirically, we found that the hands tended to define the body pose, while the order of the rest has little impact.
+To sample from a joint heatmap, we use temperature scaling to concentrate the heatmap near its local maxima, followed by random sampling.

-\paragraph{Pose Refinement} While our autoregressive pose joint prediction encourages a coherent pose prediction with respect to coarse global structure, pose joints may still be slightly offset from natural skeleton structures.
-Thus, we employ a pose refinement optimization to encourage the predicted pose to follow inherent skeleton bone length and angle constraints, formulated in the objective function: where $\mathbf{x}$ the raw predicted pose skeleton as a vector of 25 3D joint locations; $\mathbf{b}$ and $\theta$ the bone lengths and joint angles, respectively, of the initially observed pose skeleton; $H_j$ the heatmaps for each joint; $\mathbf{e}$ the sampled end effector locations; and $w_e, w_b, w_a, w_h$ weighting parameters (in all our experiments, we use $w_e=1.0, w_b=1.0, w_a=3.0, w_h=0.1$).
+\paragraph{Pose Refinement.} While our autoregressive pose joint prediction encourages a coherent pose prediction with respect to coarse global structure, pose joints may still be slightly offset from natural skeleton structures.
+Thus, we employ a pose refinement optimization to encourage the predicted pose to follow inherent skeleton bone length and angle constraints while keeping all joints in areas of high probability and the end-effectors close to their original prediction, as formulated in the objective function: where $\mathbf{x}$ the raw predicted pose skeleton as a vector of $N$ 3D joint locations; $\mathbf{b}$ and $\theta$ the bone lengths and joint angles, respectively, of the initially observed pose skeleton; $x_0$ the joint locations of the last skeleton in the input sequence; $H_j$ the heatmap probability for each joint; $\mathbf{e}$ the sampled end effector locations; and $w_e, w_b, w_a, w_h, w_c$ weighting parameters (in all our experiments, we use $w_e=0.2, w_b=1.0, w_a=0.4, w_h=0.1, w_c=0.1$).
 We then optimize for $\mathbf{x}$ under this objective to obtain our final pose prediction.